-At one point, I used the school glue technique to color them and hang them with jute twine in my kitchen.
-But the glue got tacky and with time, the bottles looked awful!
-I took them down and put them in my “will get to soon” pile in the garage.
+At one point, I used the school glue and food coloring technique to color them and hang them with jute twine in my kitchen.
+Over time, the glue got tacky and collected dirt and the bottles looked awful!
+I took them down and put them on my “will get to soon” list in the garage.
 This is what they looked like…

 The wind chime works pretty great because the bottles are heavy enough that they don’t move a lot in the wind.
 But when they do, they make really subtle sounds.

 It makes subtle sounds in the wind when empty but when we have company or just because I feel like it, I can fill it with flowers and water.
-The water makes it heavy and they don’t move in the wind too much, but you can still hear little clinks in strong winds.
+Water makes it heavy and it doesn’t move in the wind much, but they sure do look pretty!